Looking for a hiking gear list for a multi-day trek? You’ve come to the right place.

 As you can appreciate there are a wide variety of treks and trekking conditions across the globe.
 Each trekking condition or trek type can influence the type and amount of gear you require.

-It is impossible to write a gear list for every type of trek or trekking condition so below we have briefly set out the three key factors that will influence your hiking gear list, as well as provided detailed overviews on the most critical outdoor gear items that you might need for your hike.
+It is impossible to write a hiking checklist for every type of trek or trekking condition so below we have briefly set out the three key factors that will influence your hiking gear list, as well as provided detailed overviews on the most critical outdoor gear items that you might need for your hike.

 We recognise that many of our readers are panning to undertake specific multi-day treks, like Everest Base Camp, Annapurna Circuit or indeed climb Aconcagua.
 We have therefore also written specific packing lists for these treks, see links below.

 Depending on when and where you trek, weather will play a major role in the gear you bring with you.